MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-running-cside-and-al-side-by-side.md

 Dynamics NAV 2018 supports development using both C/SIDE and AL, as well as the in-client designer side-by-side.
 When new objects are added or changed in C/SIDE these changes must be reflected in the symbol download in Visual Studio Code using the AL Language extension.
 To enable this reflection, a new command and argument has been added to finsql.exe called `generatesymbolreference`, run it as illustrated below.

 ## Get started generating symbols and compiling all objects
 Use the `generatesymbolreference` command specified with the database and server name.
-This command will add symbol references to the **NAV App Object Metadata** table for the specified database.
+This command will add symbol references to the **Object Metadata** table for the specified database.

 > [!IMPORTANT]
 > Run this command at least once to have a set of symbol references.